template12345/Huang-Ching-Wei/Dataset/Readme.txt

-We have three dataset and the accroding codes.
+We have three datasets and the accroding codes.

 Folder Synthetic_Data
 We write code to generate the Twinmoon data.